piotr-jura-udemy/piotr-jura-udemy/README.md

 ## In what order should I take your courses? :rowboat:

-Click to open bigger image
+Click to open bigger image.
+Now that it's a decision you really have to think about - but people sometimes ask me that.
+So, if you really need to make a choice, here it is:

 ![How should you take courses graph](https://github.com/piotr-jura-udemy/piotr-jura-udemy/blob/master/What-Should-I-Learn.png)